NDAQ Bull Call Spread Strategy

 What is a bull call spread on NDAQ?

 A bull call spread on NDAQ is the bull call spread strategy applied to NDAQ (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With NDAQ stock trading near $90.88, the strikes shown on this page are snapped to the nearest listed NDAQ chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NDAQ stock at $97.07 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NDAQ chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are NDAQ bull call spread max profit and max loss calculated?